ComposableFi/composable/docs/docs/ecosystem/the-composable-team.md

 # The Composable Team

-The Composable Finance team is made up of individuals dedicated to realizing a seamless cross-chain user experience and a blockchain-agnostic future of DeFi.
-There are around 80 people on the Composable team; 40 developers, 12 on Product and QA, 8 on Growth and HR, and 18 on design, marketing, and community.
+There are around 56 people on the Composable team; 29 in engineering and research; 8 in Infrastructure;
+3 in Product and design; 12 in Growth, marketing and business development; 5 in legal, finance and HR.
 Select biographies of our core members are below.

 ## 0xbrainjar | Founder & CEO